 Trick or Treating Alternatives

 If you miss the trick or treating window or you decide not to go for safety reasons, there are other ways to celebrate Halloween.
-Set up a backyard theater for a socially distanced Halloween movie night.
+Set up a backyard theater for a Halloween movie night.
 Or decorate your house with adorable Halloween crafts.
 You can always throw on a costume and eat candy on the couch.